Gimnasio Moderno

-The main influences for the development of the New School in America, the first of its kind in South America, were mainly those of Ovide Decroly, Maria Montessori, and to a lesser extent, Jean Piaget.
-Don Agustín met all of them personally and engaged in intellectual conversation with them while studying in Europe.
-He carried their ideas back to America, and applied and modified them in a novel way according to the spirit and environment of Colombia in the 20th century.

 Ideals

 The school's principle of conduct is based on the so-called discipline of trust (disciplina de confianza), following the lines of Maria Montessori's active discipline.
-This fundamental principle seeks to instill self-confidence and inner discipline in students, as well as furthering their understanding of a deeper sense of responsibility, honesty, loyalty and friendship through the active development of freedom.
-The Gimnasio Moderno was awarded a national monument status due its longevity and historical stature.
+This fundamental principle seeks to instill self-confidence and inner discipline in students, as well as to further their understanding of a deeper sense of responsibility, honesty, loyalty, and friendship through the active development of freedom.
+The Gimnasio Moderno was awarded a national monument status due to its longevity and historical stature.

-Furthermore, the school centers its approach to teaching around the motto "Educar Antes que Instruir", which translates as "To Educate Rather than to Instruct".
-This means that teaching moral values and allowing development of students as honest, self-confident, and driven individuals, takes prevalence over technical instruction.
-This approach results fruitful and the school remains in the top tier of schools in the country by academic standards.
+Furthermore, the school centers its approach to teaching around the motto "Educar Antes que Instruir," which translates as "To educate rather than to instruct."
+This means that teaching moral values and allowing the development of students as honest, self-confident, and driven individuals, takes precedence over technical instruction.
+This approach is fruitful, and the school remains in the top tier of schools in the country by academic standards.

 The educational program is divided into four sections.
-The first section includes Montessori 1, 2, and 3, first Decroly, and second Decroly.
-The second section includes the third, fourth, and fifth Decroly grades.
+The first section includes Montessori 1, 2, and 3 and the first Decroly.
+The second section includes the second, third, fourth, and fifth Decroly grades.
 The third section includes the sixth through ninth grades, and the fourth section includes the tenth and eleventh grades.